yoyosource/BOTC-HomeBrew/Townsfolk/README.md

 Each night, choose another player; you learn if the demon is seated closer to you than them.

 ## ![](Connoisseur/.image_big.png) [Connoisseur](Connoisseur)
 Each night, you receive a Potion of Curiosity.
-You may hold multiple Potion of Curiosity at once.
+You may hold multiple Potion of Curiosity at once even if drunk or poisoned.

 ## ![](Distiller/.image_big.png) [Distiller](Distiller)
 Once per game at night, you may name a type of Potion; you learn each player that holds that type of potion.